Necrolord Covenant for Discipline Priests

 Necrolord Priest Signature Ability: Fleshcraft

 All three soulbinds modify this in some way; we will get into that later.
-On its own, it is an ability you will use pre-pull, then you have to really think about when you can or should refresh it.
+On its own, it is an ability you can use pre-pull or wait for incoming high damage to time a strong channel.

 Legendary Interactions for Necrolord Discipline Priest